patrickbucher/docs/agile/clean-agile.md

 zero, and Continuous Delivery becomes possible.
 Old organizations must adjust their processes accordingly to overcome their inertia, which requires cultural change.

+## Acceptance Tests

+_Acceptance Tests_ are based on the idea that requirements should be specified by the business.
+The word "specify" has different meanings, deponding on who's using it: business wants to keep the specification somewhat vague in natural language, whereas programmers prefer a specification as precise as needed for a machine to execute it.

+The solution to this conflict is that business specifies a test in a natural language, but using a formal structure like _Given, When, Then_ (as used in _Behaviour-Driven Development_, BDD).
+Developers then implement those tests using their programming language.
+Those tests become the "Definition of Done" for the user story.

+- A story is not specified until its acceptance tests are written.
+- A story is not completed until its acceptance tests pass.

+Business people usually define the "happy path", which shows that the system produces the intended value.
+QA extends those tests with the "unhappy paths", because they are good at finding corner cases and ways a user might break the system.

+QA no longer is the bottleneck at the end of the iteration, but deeply involved from the beginning.
+Finding lots of bugs at the end of the iteration is no longer considered proof of QA doing its job properly.
+Instead, QA supplies test specifications to development, and development makes sure that those tests all pass.
+This process of running the tests should be automated, of course.

+## Whole Team

+The _Whole Team_ practice used to be called _On-Site Customer_.
+It is based on the idea that reducing physical distance improves communication.
+"Customer" is meant in a broad sense: it can describe a stakeholder of a project or a Scrum Product Owner.

+Having the whole project team sitting in the same room not only makes communication more efficient, it also creates serendipity: People in different roles will get together by mere chance (watercooler, coffee machine).
+Hopefylly, those unplanned interactions create synergy within the team.

+The advantages of co-location—better communication, serendipity—fall off in outsourcing settings.
+As the distance—physical, cultural, in terms of language, and time zone—becomes bigger, communication tends to get worse.
+Technology has improved, however, and working remotely works quite well nowadays, especially if there's only a gap in space, but none in terms of culture, language, and time zone.
+Serendipituous conversation and nonverbal communication,  however, are significantly reduced in a remote setting.